 Before we talk about productivity, careers, or team dynamics, we need to settle something more basic: what is this thing you are using when you open an LLM-powered tool and start typing?

 The short answer is that you are working with a next-token predictor.
 The model has been trained on enormous quantities of text from the internet, and when you give it a prompt, it generates the most statistically probable continuation based on that training data.
-It does not reason.
-It does not understand.
+It does not “understand”.
 It matches patterns from its training data.

 Every practitioner I spoke with uses these tools daily.
-Six of the seven use Anthropic’s Claude models frequently or always.
+Seven of the eight use Anthropic’s Claude models frequently or always.
 Two respondents, Kai and Samir, use OpenAI products frequently, though only Samir is also a frequent Claude user; Kai works primarily through Copilot, which routes to multiple providers.
 One respondent uses Google’s models frequently, and another uses them occasionally.
-The tool landscape at the time of survey (early 2026, shortly after the release of Opus 4.6) converges heavily on Claude for professional programming work, but it is shifting constantly.
+The tool landscape at the time of survey (early 2026, shortly after the release of Opus 4.6) converges heavily on Claude for software engineering work, but it is shifting constantly.
 Specific product names will be dated within months.
 What matters is the underlying mechanism, because that does not change as quickly.

 The practical consequence of the mechanism is something I have seen repeatedly in my own work: the more unusual a project is, the more the LLM will try to steer you away into a more common area.
 Truly novel projects do not do well with LLMs.
 This follows directly from training-data dependency.
 If your task closely resembles patterns the model has seen millions of times, the output will be competent.
 If your task is genuinely new, the output will pull you toward the familiar whether you want it or not.